cgomesu/youtube4tvh/README.md

 # Examples
+(In the examples that follow, I'll use an API key to request data from Youtube.
+If you don't have one, just omit it from the arguments.)

-- Create a new youtube.m3u playlist with the live-stream from "France 24 English":
+- Create a new youtube.m3u playlist with the live-stream from "France 24 English" using an API key:
 ```diff
 python main.py --apikey=YOURKEY --m3uoutput=youtube.m3u --channelname="France 24 English"